stefanhaustein/jSWT/README.md

 ## Unsupported

 - Display event loop.
 JswtDemo shows how to work around this, maintaining full SWT compatibility.

-- Trees and Tables won't be supported (at least initially) as they don't seem to make much sense on mobile.

 - SWT Dialogs rely on a blocking open() call, which won't work for GWT (and might be tricky to support on Android).
   One option might be to provide a showDialog(dialog, callback) method somewhere that would still work with SWT by